drawpile/drawpile.github.io/_posts/2025-09-29-dev-update.markdown

 Most of these were reported and requested by Bluestrings and Liz.

+## Binary Transform

+There's now a new interpolation option for transforms called "binary".
+It is an attempt to provide better scaling for artwork with hard edges than nearest-neighbor, which is very chunky, or bilinear, which makes everything blurry.

+The algorithm is effectively bilinear scaling with a threshold to decide whether a pixel is opaque or not.
+For colors, only existing colors are used, it doesn't "invent" new colors like bilinear does, preserving hard edges.
+This is basically just an algorithm I made up and it seems to work okay, maybe someone more math-inclined could improve it.

+For compatibility and to be able to expand it, this mode cuts and pastes the image when using it.
+This was suggested by TGS.

 ## Chattiness

 The chat now has a "send" button next to the input line.
 This is mostly useful for devices without a physical keyboard, where it can be annoying or non-obvious how to hit the enter key.